Seggan/duosplit/README.md

           Number of chunks to split the image into before processing on the GPU [default: 2048] -t, --timings
           Enable timing output
+  -n, --normalize
+          Normalize the images to each other
   -h, --help
           Print help
   -V, --version